-The following basic equipments check lists should help you with your packing.
+The following basic types of equipment checklists should help you with your packing.
 Please remember that you should always try to keep the weight of your equipment to a minimum.
-At the start of the trek your packed trek bag should weigh not more than 33 pounds or 15 kg.
+At the start of the trek, your packed trek bag should weigh no more than 33 pounds or 15 kg.

 Sleeping bag rated to zero degrees F